 A deeper intake that functions as a preview of the full coaching experience.
 The 90-minute session maps your domain profile across all six areas.
 Three async touchpoints over two weeks let you begin working the framework before a coaching engagement officially starts.

 Miller Caton, Jr., NBC-HWC, did not build this methodology from a comfortable distance.
-Early experiences that included surviving an armed robbery and navigating a period of homelessness created a level of clarity about pressure that no curriculum produces.
+An armed robbery in his final quarter before graduation, financial pressure that had him grinding until he became the first in his family to earn a degree, and years of building stability from scratch created a level of clarity about pressure that no curriculum produces.
 What it takes to rebuild when the stakes are real is not abstract to him.

-NBC-HWC is the highest board certification in health and wellness coaching.
-It matters here not as a credential display but as a signal about the depth of the methodology behind the sessions, clinically grounded, framework-driven, and built to produce measurable movement. grounded, framework-driven, and built to produce measurable movement.
+NBC-HWC is the highest national standard in health and wellness coaching.
+It matters here not as a credential display but as a signal about the depth of the methodology behind the sessions: clinically grounded, framework-driven, and built to produce measurable movement.

 "He doesn't just speak from theory.
 He brings lived experience, genuine empathy, and powerful insight that resonates on a personal level.
 He helped our group reconnect with themselves, slow down, and understand that stillness isn't a weakness.
 It's a superpower."